MURHAF-ELMASRI/ELAIZG-CITY-INTRO/README.md

-# ELAIZG-CITY-INTRO
+# ELAIZG-CITY-TOUR
-Basic web page to introduce you to elazig city in turkey
+Basic web page as TOUR for you to elazig city in turkey this is a school project
+Used Technology:
+-html
+-css
+-bootstrap4